-Dr Jane Black is a Lecturer in Sport and Exercise Physiology, in the School of Science, Technology and Engineering.
+Dr Jane Black is a Lecturer in Sport and Exercise Physiology, in the School of Health and Sports Sciences.
 Jane is also a co-course leader for the Sport and Exercise Science degree, and Chair of the School’s Ethics Committee.

 Jane joined the University of Suffolk in 2017, having previously lectured in exercise physiology and research methods at Cardiff Metropolitan University.
 Jane’s PhD investigated the acute responses and chronic adaptations of the cardiovascular system to resistance exercise.
 Specifically, the research focused on mechanical behaviour of the arterial wall, during and immediately following a resistance exercise stimulus.
 Jane continues to research in the field of cardiovascular physiology and exercise, with particular interest in the role that exercise can play in promoting cardiovascular health.